niranta-life/adoc-migration-toolkit/README.md

       --quiet: Suppress console output, show only summary
       --verbose: Show detailed output including headers and responses
       --batch-size: Number of policies to export in each batch (default: 50)
+      --parallel: Use parallel processing for faster export (max 5 threads)
     Examples:
       policy-export
       policy-export --type rule-types